selceeus/colorado-beer-map-app/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A work in progress that uses Bootstrap, ReactJS, MapBox, and the Wordpress REST API.
+A work in progress uses Bootstrap, ReactJS, MapBox, and the WordPress REST API.
 The project is a listing of breweries located in Colorado.
 It displays listings by city.
-Additionally, lists the breweries on a map of Colorado.
+Additionally, it lists the breweries on a map of Colorado.
+Each listing included a detailed listing page with more information about the brewery.